Qix-/node-is-piped/README.md

   is meant for certain special-case handling in certain environments/on certain systems.

-- When in cmd.exe, `false` is always reported.
-There's nothing I can do about this - Windows is simply broken from the ground up.

 - **There are no tests.** While every effort has been made to ensure this won't cause [demons to fly out of your nose](http://catb.org/jargon/html/N/nasal-demons.html), you should be very defensive around the callsites into this module.